trigeorgis/ComParE2017/README.md

 # Interspeech 2017 - Computational Paralinguistics Challenge (ComParE)

-This package provides training and evaluation code for the end-to-end baseline for the 1st and 2nd ComParE challenge.
+This package provides training and evaluation code for the end-to-end baseline for the 2017 ComParE challenges.

 The 1st challenge comprises recordings of child/adult and adult/adult
 conversations – the task is to determine the addressee (child or adult